nalsur-veallam/ARTEMIS/README.md

 You will need g++ and python libraries to work: numpy, pandas, seaborn, json, pylab, sklearn and scipy

 ## QUICK START
-Set the necessary parameters in the ff.sh and hh.sh scripts and run in turn:
+Set the necessary parameters in the gen_map.sh, clustering.sh and analysis.sh scripts and run in turn:
 > bash gen_map.sh

 > bash clustering.sh